p-org/P/Docs/docs/tutorial/clientserver.md

     - ([L50 - L74](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L50-L74)) &rarr; Declares the `Database` machine.
 The Database machine acts as a helper service for the Bank server and stores the bank balance for each account.
 There are two API's or functions to interact with the Database: ReadBankBalance and UpdateBankBalance.
 These functions are implemented as global functions in P ([L76 - L92](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L76-L92)).

-- [AbstractBankServer.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p): Implements the AbstractBankServer state machine that provides an simplified abstraction for the BankServer machine.
-We will demonstrate how one replace the bank service consisting of two interacting components by its abstraction when testing the client application.
+3. [AbstractBankServer.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p): Implements the AbstractBankServer state machine that provides a simplified abstraction that unifies the BankServer and Database machines.
+We will demonstrate how one can replace the complex bank service (consisting of two interacting components, the BankServer and the Database) by its abstraction when testing the client application.

 ??? tip "[Expand]: Lets walk through AbstractBankServer.p"
-    - ([L12 - L37](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p#L12-L37)) &rarr; Declares an abstraction of BankServer machine.
-The `AbstractBankServer` provides an implementation of the Bank where it abstracts away the interaction between the BankServer and Database.
-We use the `AbstractBankServer` machine to demonstrate how one can replace a complex component in P with its abstraction that hides a lot of its internal complexity.
+    - ([L12 - L37](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p#L12-L37)) &rarr; Declares an abstraction of the BankServer machine.
+The `AbstractBankServer` provides an implementation of the Bank where the interaction between the BankServer and Database is abstracted away.
+We use the `AbstractBankServer` machine to demonstrate how one can replace a complex component in P with an abstraction that hides a lot of its internal complexity.
 For the client, it still exposes the same interface or behavior.
-Hence, when checking the correctness of the client it doesnt matter whether we use BankServer or the AbstractBankServer.
+Hence, when checking the correctness of the client it does not matter whether we pair it with the BankServer or the AbstractBankServer.

 !!! info "Key Takeaway"
     To mitigate the state space explosion problem, when modeling and checking complex systems consisting of several components, we would like to check the correctness of each component in isolation.
-When doing this kind of a compositional reasoning, we would like to replace the environment of the component with its abstraction.
-The abstraction basically exposes the same interface as the environment by removes its internal complexity, simplifying the overall problem of checking the correctness of the component under test.
+When doing this kind of a compositional reasoning, we replace the environment of the component with its abstraction.
+The abstraction basically exposes the same interface as the environment but removes its internal complexity, simplifying the overall problem of checking the correctness of the component under test.
 There is a large body of literature on doing compositional reasoning of distributed systems.
 You can start with [the Modular P paper](https://ankushdesai.github.io/assets/papers/modp.pdf).
 How to automatically replace a machine with its abstraction is described below.

-- [ClientServerModules.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p): Declares the P modules corresponding to each component in the system.
+4. [ClientServerModules.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p): Declares the P modules corresponding to each component in the system.

 ??? tip "[Expand]: Lets walk through ClientServerModules.p"
     - ([L1 - L5](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p#L1-L5)) &rarr; Declares the `Client` and `Bank` modules.
 A module in P is a collection of state machines that together implement that module or component.
 A system model in P is then a composition or union of modules.
-The `Client` module consist of a single machine `Client` and the `Bank` module is implemented by machines `BankServer` and `Database` together (manual: [P module system](../manual/modulesystem.md)).
-The `AbstractBank` module using the `binding` feature in P modules to bind the `BankServer` machine to `AbstractBankServer` machine.
-Basically, what this implies is that whenever `AbstractBank` module is used creation of the `BankServer` machine will result in creation of `AbstractBankServer`, replacing the implementation with its abstraction (manual: [primitive modules](../manual/modulesystem.md#primitive-module)).
+The `Client` module consists of a single machine `Client` and the `Bank` module is implemented by machines `BankServer` and `Database` together (manual: [P module system](../manual/modulesystem.md)).
+    - ([L7 - L8](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p#L7-L8)) &rarr; The `AbstractBank` module uses the `binding` feature in P modules to bind the `BankServer` machine to the `AbstractBankServer` machine.
+Basically, what this implies is that whenever `AbstractBank` module is used the creation of the `BankServer` machine will result in creation of `AbstractBankServer`, replacing the implementation with its abstraction (manual: [primitive modules](../manual/modulesystem.md#primitive-module)).

 ### Specifications

 The P Specifications ([PSpec](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec)) for the ClientServer example are implemented in the [BankBalanceCorrect.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec/BankBalanceCorrect.p) file.
 We define two specifications:

-- **BankBalanceIsAlwaysCorrect** (safety property): BankBalanceIsCorrect spec checks the global invariant that the account-balance communicated to the client by the bank is always correct and the bank never removes more money from the account than what is withdrawn by the client!
-Also, if the bank denies a withdraw request then its only because the withdrawal will reduce the account balance to below 10.
+- **BankBalanceIsAlwaysCorrect** (safety property): The BankBalanceIsAlwaysCorrect specification checks the global invariant that the account-balance communicated to the client by the bank is always correct and the bank never removes more money from the account than that withdrawn by the client!
+Also, if the bank denies a withdraw request then it is only because the withdrawal would reduce the account balance to below 10.

-- **GuaranteedWithDrawProgress** (liveness property): GuaranteedWithDrawProgress checks the liveness (or progress) property that all withdraw requests submitted by the client are eventually responded.
+- **GuaranteedWithDrawProgress** (liveness property): The GuaranteedWithDrawProgress specification checks the liveness (or progress) property that all withdraw requests submitted by the client are eventually responded.

 !!! info ""
-    BankBalanceIsAlwaysCorrect also checks that if there is enough money in the account then the withdraw request must not error.
-Hence, the two properties above together ensure that every withdraw request if allowed will eventually succeed and the bank cannot block correct withdrawal requests.
+    Stating that BankBalanceIsAlwaysCorrect checks that "if the bank denies a withdraw request then the request would reduce the balance to below 10 (< 10)" is equivalent to state that "if there is enough money in the account - at least 10 (>= 10), then the request must not error".
+Hence, the two properties BankBalanceIsAlwaysCorrect and GuaranteedWithDrawProgress together ensure that every withdraw request if allowed will eventually succeed and the bank cannot block correct withdrawal requests.

 ??? tip "[Expand]: Lets walk through BankBalanceCorrect.p"
     - ([L20](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec/BankBalanceCorrect.p#L20)) &rarr; Event `eSpec_BankBalanceIsAlwaysCorrect_Init` is used to inform the monitors about the initial state of the Bank.
 The event is announced by the TestDrivers when setting up the system ([here](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L51)).